jbcodeforce/java-studies/docs/index.md

 * Composability and readability
 * Data as a flow manipulated with a rich vocabulary of operators
 * Nothing happens until you subscribe
-* Backpressure or the ability for the consumer to signal the producer that the rate of emission is too high
+* Back pressure or the ability for the consumer to signal the producer that the rate of emission is too high
 * High level but high value abstraction that is concurrency-agnostic

 See the simplest examples of Flux code in src/test/main/jbcodeforce/react/ReactorSimpleTest.java.
 Then tests with the StepVerifier.
 StepVerifier wraps source of stream and express expectations about the next signals to occur. src/test/main/jbcodeforce/react/ReactorStepVerifier.java.